quicwg/base-drafts/draft-ietf-quic-transport.md

 value of BASE_PMTU SHOULD be consistent with the minimum QUIC packet size (1232 bytes for IPv6 and 1252 bytes for IPv4).

-PADDING and PING frames can be used to generate PMTU probe packets.
-These frames are not delivered reliably, so do not result in retransmission if the packet is lost.
-However, these frames do consume congestion window, which could delay the transmission of subsequent application data.
+PADDING frames can be used to generate PMTU probe packets.
+PADDING frames are not delivered reliably, so do not result in retransmission if the packet is lost.
+However, PADDING frames do consume congestion window, which could delay the transmission of subsequent application data.

-A PING frame can be included in a PMTU probe to ensure that a valid probe is acknowledged.
+PING frames can be included in a PMTU probe to ensure that a valid probe is acknowledged.

 The considerations for processing ICMP messages in the previous section also